When you’re playing a Bard in D&D 5e, nothing is more important to playing your character than the Bardic Inspiration feature.

 Van Richten’s Guide to Ravenloft brought us the College of Spirits Bard.
 As a powerful medium, your level 3 ability (Tales From Beyond) allows you to use your Bardic Inspiration to channel a Spirit Tale from beyond the grave.

 What Spirit Tale you get is random, though.
-You’ll get more control over it at level 14, but it’s still somewhat of a surprise what you’ll get.
+You’ll get more control over it at level 14, but what you’ll specifically get is still somewhat of a surprise.

 For the full list of possible Spirit Tales, check out the College of Spirits Bard Guide!